 - wist (v.)

 - "to know" (archaic), c.
-1500, from Old English past tense of witan "to know" (cognates: German wusste, past tense of wissen "to know"); see wit.
+1500, from Old English past tense of witan "to know" (cognate with German wusste, past tense of wissen "to know"); see wit.
 Had-I-wiste was used c.
 1400-1550 in sense "regret for something done rashly or heedlessly;" see wist.
 Proverbial in expression Had-I-wiste cometh ever too late.

 Haddywyst comyth euer to late Whan lewyd woordis beth owte y-spronge. ["Commonplace book" in Trinity College, Cambridge, c.
 1500]